Monday, January 25, 2016

-Mallory Nezam will be one of three featured readers at the •chance operations• reading at the Tavern of Fine Arts, 313 Belt Avenue, on Monday, February 24.
+Mallory Nezam will be a featured reader at the •chance operations• reading at Tavern of Fine Arts, 313 Belt Avenue, on Monday, January 25.

 Mallory Nezam is a public artist who provokes creative civic engagement and brings to life public spaces of her city.
 She is Founder & Director of STL Improv Anywhere and Co-Creator of the Poetree Project.
 In addition to public art, Nezam has been publishing short fiction, non-fiction and poetry for years.
 She published her first (and arguably her best) poem at the age of 10.
 Nezam's work can be found in P I E C R U S T Magazine, the Occidental Review, and Art Animal Magazine.
 She has won awards for her creative non-fiction and short fiction.